Toyota partnership extends to 2020

 Join our campaing.
 Donation so far : 171€

 Portuguese born in Sintra, holds a bachelor’s degree in Law from the Universidade Católica Portuguesa and a Master of Arts in Sport studies (FIFA Master).
 Extensive experience in legal work including 11 years as an M&A, corporate, commercial and capital markets lawyer in Lisbon & London.
-He has also served as the Legal Advisor at Cabinet of the Secretary of State of the Treasury at the Portuguese Government.
+He currently serves as the Head of Intermediaries at FIFA.
 He is also an author of articles on various sports law topics and on his spare time he enjoys spending time with his family, trying out new cuisine and giving goalkeeper training classes to kids.

-Swedish born in Stockholm, holds a bachelor's degree in Marketing & Management from the University of Texas at San Antonio, USA and a Master of Arts in Sport studies (FIFA Master).
-Previously served as a Country Manager at Indeed and as a Marketing Venue Manager at FIFA for the 2015 U-20 World Cup in New Zealand.
+Swedish born in Stockholm, holds a bachelor's degree in Marketing & Management from the University of Texas at San Antonio and a Master of Arts in Sport studies (FIFA Master).
+Extensive background in project management and event operations, who currently serves as a Special Events Manager at FIFA.
 Extreme tennis nerd and travel addict and was once a winner of the Swedish National Youth Championship in tennis.

 Swiss born in Basel, holds a bachelor's degree in Quantitative Economic from Bentley University, USA and a Master of Arts in Sport studies (FIFA Master).
-Currently serves as an Infrastructure Commercial Manager at Manchester City F.C.
+Currently serves as the Head of Strategy and Development at FC Basel.
 A football enthusiast with a hospitality background, who also has a keen interest for cooking and coaching.

 Bosnian born in Mostar.
 Besides his current role as a Project Manager at the Little Bridge Sports Foundation, he also serves as a Manager at the Sports Association of the City of Mostar.
 Besides football, Dženan has a keen interest for basketball and is also the Sports Director of the Basketball Club Spars in Mostar.